Sweden Forex Brokers

 FSA’s Official Company Register

-The FSA’s official company register is a database of all licensed financial companies in Sweden, including forex brokers.
-The register provides information about each broker’s license status, including:
+The FSA’s official company register is a database of all authorised financial companies in Sweden, including forex brokers.
+The register provides information about each broker’s licence status, including:

-1. License number: The unique license number assigned to each broker.
+1. Licence number: The unique licence number assigned to each broker.

-2. License type: The type of license held by each broker, such as a license to operate a forex trading platform.
+2. Licence type: The type of licence held by each broker, such as permission to operate a forex trading platform.

 3. Broker name: The name of each broker, including any trading names or brands.